Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/python-programming.md

     - Correctly uses discrete structures such as numbers, tuples, sets, streams, and sequences in a way that passes the test suite, works efficiently, and conveys the intended purpose of the function.
+  - A learner will write Python programs consisting of between one and five hundred lines of source code that correctly solve problems using discrete structures.

 - **Using Python Programming Tools**:
   - A learner will use a Python programming environment to complete these tasks